metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Initialize-WinSession.md

 ## DESCRIPTION

 Initialize the connection to the compatibility session.
-By default the compatibility session will be created on the localhost using the 'Microsoft.PowerShell' configuration.
+By default the compatibility session will be created on the localhost using the "Microsoft.PowerShell" configuration.
 On subsequent calls, if a session matching the current specification is found, it will be returned rather than creating a new session.
 If a matching session is found, but can't be used,